 \section{Abstract}

-We prove that ladders with $3$~rungs and a minor of it (the house graph) have the edge-Erd\H{o}s-P\'{o}sa property, while ladders with $14$~rungs or more have not.
+We prove that the ladder with $3$~rungs and the house graph have the edge-Erd\H{o}s-P\'{o}sa property, while ladders with $14$~rungs or more have not.
 Additionally, we prove that the latter bound is optimal in the sense that the only known counterexample graph does not permit a better result.